FHA Guidelines On Student Loans And How It Affect DTI

 - HUD does not allow IBR Payments

-Fannie Mae and Freddie Mac allows IBR Payments that reports on all three credit bureaus to be used on Conventional Loans.
+Fannie Mae and Freddie Mac allow IBR Payments that reports on all three credit bureaus to be used on Conventional Loans.

 HUD does not require to pay off charge off accounts and collection accounts for borrowers to qualify for FHA Loans.

-- FHA allows for medical collection accounts and charge off with outstanding unpaid balances exempt from debt to income calculations
+- FHA allows for medical collection accounts and charged-off with outstanding unpaid balances exempt from debt to income calculations

 - No portion of the unpaid balance can be used for DTI Calculations

-- However with non-medical outstanding unpaid collection accounts that total more than $2,000, HUD requires that 5% of the outstanding unpaid collection balance to be used for the borrower’s debt to income calculations
+- However, with non-medical outstanding unpaid collection accounts that total more than $2,000, HUD requires that 5% of the outstanding unpaid collection balance be used for the borrower’s debt to income calculations

 - This holds true even though the borrower does not have to pay any monthly amount